- Middle School

 Senior boys organise many of the activities in which the House is involved and watch over the junior members in a mentoring role.
 The activities include inter-House sporting and cultural events, as well as administrative routines.

 The House system is important in other ways.
 It provides a wide range of involvements to all our Middle and Senior School students through inter-House competition in sport, drama, debating and music – events which are fiercely contested among the eight Houses.

-There is an element of rivalry between Houses in round robin competitions in many different activities such as basketball, debating, touch rugby and ‘Battle of the Bands’.
+There is an element of rivalry between Houses in round robin competitions in many different activities such as basketball, debating, touch rugby and house music.
 Each year culminates in a formal House dinner for Yrs 9-13 where trophies and colours are awarded and the Head of House presents his report for the year.